Finite $V_{\rm 2\Delta}$ puzzle in low-multiplicity pp collisions from ultra-long-range azimuthal correlations in the string-shoving model: Results

 In Fig.~\ref{fig2}, the estimated $V_{2\Delta}$ from PYTHIA8 simulations in different scenarios is shown.
 First, the low multiplicity (LM) event activity class is chosen as the baseline template and the rest of the higher multiplicity classes are fitted, everything estimated from the string shoving mechanism.
 For the second case, the low multiplicity template from the Monash tune is chosen and fitted to the higher activity classes from string shoving mechanism.
 Finally, the Monash tune low multiplicity template is used to fit the higher multiplicity classes from the same Monash results.
 The motivation for this particular analysis is very simple.
-It is known that Monash does not produce significant long-range correlations.
+The Monash tune is particularly valuable as a non-flow reference in studies of collective-like phenomena because it incorporates conventional QCD processes, including multiparton interactions, parton showers, and string fragmentation, without mechanisms that generate collective anisotropic flow, such as hydrodynamic expansion or string repulsion.
 Thus, the low multiplicity template from Monash can act as a pure non-flow template which can be subtracted from the rest of the higher $N_{\rm ch}$ classes.
 Indeed it is observed that when the low-multiplicity event class from Monash is used as the template, a higher magnitude of $V_{2\Delta}$ is extracted, as shown by the violet markers.
 For this case, the estimation agrees well with the experimental data within uncertainties for the lowest multiplicity class, although the trend is still decreasing, and it still underestimates the data at higher multiplicities.
 This result points to the fact that, the low-multiplicity template from string shoving already contained some flow-like effects which reduces the $V_{2\Delta}$ magnitude for the higher event classes after template fit.
 Such observations have also been made in Ref.~\cite{Kim:2021elv} where the authors show that when the low-multiplicity template is scaled and subtracted from the higher multiplicity signal, it results in an over-subtraction, artificially suppressing the extracted $V_{2\Delta}$ values.
 In the string-shoving mechanism, each overlapping string pair provides a small anisotropic transverse push.
 As the event becomes more active (with an increasing number of strings), two different effects might reduce the estimated $v_2$.
 Firstly, the average cancellation of many randomly oriented push, and secondly the dilution of the anisotropy when the same total anisotropic momentum is shared among a larger number of particles.
 Furthermore, the template subtraction procedure can amplify the apparent decrease of $v_2$ by over-subtracting any residual long-range component present in the low-multiplicity reference.
 These combined effects naturally lead to a decreasing trend of $v_2$ with $N_{\text{ch}}$, even when an absolute long-range ridge structure remains visible.
 These results somewhat confirm that string shoving mechanism alone cannot generate enough flow-like effects in the system at very long range.
+Moreover, while these studies support the robustness of the extraction procedure, a fully controlled injection/recovery closure test within a dynamically generated Monte Carlo framework remains nontrivial and is left for future investigation.